Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Related Work

-In comparison, we thoroughly examine the consistency of ChatGPT's annotations on emoji semantics, sentiment, and intentions with humans and probe ChatGPT's knowledge about the emoji usage patterns linked to various communities.
-We evaluate ChatGPT's performance on emoji-related tasks and explore the importance of emojis to ChatGPT in downstream tasks.
-Our evaluation task is performed across multiple languages and multiple platforms, which qualitatively and quantitatively demonstrate the ChatGPT's ability on emoji understandings in broader contexts.
+In contrast, we thoroughly examine the consistency of ChatGPT's annotations on emoji semantics, sentiment, and intentions with human interpretations and probe ChatGPT's knowledge of emoji usage patterns across various communities.
+We evaluate ChatGPT's performance on emoji-related downstream tasks and explore the significance of emojis to ChatGPT in these tasks.
+Our evaluation spans multiple languages and platforms, qualitatively and quantitatively demonstrating ChatGPT's understanding of emojis in broader contexts.